 - Every day ingredients: this chocolate chip banana pancakes recipe uses ingredients which are simple and easy to find at the local shops.
 There is nothing needed that requires a visit to a specialty store.

 - Pantry staples: other than the bananas which are best served fresh, the ingredients are pantry staples that you won't have to rush out and buy at the last minute.
 You can have them on hand and grab them out to whip up a feast as needed.

 - Versatile: I am using milk chocolate chips, however, you can use dark or white as different options if you wish.
-My substitutions and variations have more ideas to customise the recipe according to your exact preferences.
+My substitutions and variations have more ideas to customize the recipe according to your exact preferences.

 - Option to add additional toppings: pancakes are close to people's hearts.
 I understand this.
 For that reason, I don't want to say you have to have this or that.
-I have given you topping suggestions, however if you want to stick some whipped cream on top, go right ahead!
+I have given you topping suggestions, however if you want to stick some whipped cream or caramel syrup on top, go right ahead!

 - Perfectly complimentary ingredient pairings: the combination of banana and chocolate go hand in hand in a heaven sent line up.
 They simply work together...so well!
 As a nice change to raspberries or strawberries you will enjoy the different textures and taste combination of these pancakes.

 - Fluffy on the inside with crispy edges: homemade pancakes make for a delicious breakfast!
 The combined ingredients in the batter allow us to make fluffy pancakes that rise and there is some more detail in the ingredients section (read about the butter) that will allow you to make crispy edged pancakes if that is your hearts desire 🥰.

 The photo below is to show you everything you need to make the recipe.
 Please refer to the printable recipe card for measurements to bring it all together!